 Having a good bubble bath product makes bathtime extra fun for babies and kids.
 If I were buying bubble bath for my baby today, I’d buy Dolphin Organics fragrance free bubble bath, because it ranks well for safety—there are no harsh chemicals—produces rich, playful bubbles, and is available at a reasonable price.

-We researched over 60 products, spent more than 20 hours of research, and 6 weeks taking bubble baths to determine that Dolphin Organics bubble bath is the best bubble bath in the category.
-While many people believe large bubbles are the most important thing to look for in a bubble bath, our research revealed that safety is the number one consideration.
+We researched over 60 products, conducted more than 20 hours of research, and spent 6 weeks taking bubble baths to determine that Dolphin Organics bubble bath is the best bubble bath for little ones.
+While many people believe large bubbles are the most important thing to look for in a bubble bath, we prioritized safety as the number one consideration.
 Bubbles are important of course, but safety comes first!

-We tested bubble baths from seven different major manufacturers, giving my kids dozens of bubble baths, while researching what pediatricians, child safety experts from independent testing labs, as well as experts from the Environmental Working Group and Good Guide had to say.
+We tested bubble baths from seven different major manufacturers.
+We also researched what pediatricians, child safety experts from independent testing labs, as well as experts from the Environmental Working Group and Good Guide had to say.
+At the end of the research phase I gave my kids dozens of bubble baths.
 After all that, Dolphin Organics came out on top.

 In our best shampoo guide, we spoke to experts at the Environmental Working Group (EWG) and GoodGuide to learn more about how products are rated for safety.
-The same theories apply for bubble bath and we’ve determined again that safety is critical so we’re looking for the best product to be one that isn’t harmful to baby.
+The same theories apply for bubble bath.
+The best product in our opinion is one that is the safest for babies.
 For each product we tested, we searched both group’s databases.
 Before a product could move to the testing phase, it had to pass the safety-rating test.
 Then I took the top seven contenders and tested them on my 5 year old daughter.
 After all of that, I was able to determine that Dolphin Organics is the best pick for most babies and kids.

 Since we’re talking about babies and baths, we need to insert a quick—but important—reminder to new parents: never, ever, leave a baby in the tub alone.
 Not even in an inch or two of water.
 Even if they can sit up and play in the bath, they aren’t yet old enough to be left alone—for any amount of time.
 A bubble bath can give you some hands-free time if your baby can sit by himself, but you need to be within arms reach, just in case.